mrdiamond12312/e-neighbor-frontend/README.md

+# E-Neighbor

+This project is a webapp, helps with seekers and holders, who finds themselves in need of renting or leasing their properties, which is furnitures and vehicles.

 # Ant Design Pro

-This project is initialized with [Ant Design Pro](https://pro.ant.design).
-Follow is the quick guide for how to use.
+This project Front End WebApp is built on Ant Design Pro - UmiJS Framework

+# How to Run

 ## Environment Prepare